-- Campaign contributions - A cash bequest or cash inheritance - Returns on a security registered with the Securities and Exchange Commission, including dividends, interest, or proceeds from a sale of stocks or bonds unless the - Redemption of a mutual fund - Payments received under an insurance policy, including an annuity - Interest, dividends, or premiums on a time or demand an insurance policy, or a bond or other debt instrument issued by a government agency

-- Your spouse's or registered domestic partner's income that is legally "separate" income so long as the funds are not commingled with community funds or used to pay community expenses - Income of dependent children - Automobile trade-in allowances from dealers - Loans and loan repayments received from your spouse or registered domestic partner, child, parent, grandparent, grandchild, brother, sister, parent-inlaw, brother-in-law, sister-in-law, nephew, niece, aunt, intermediary or agent for any person not covered by this provision status

-Alimony or child support payments
+- Salary, reimbursement for expenses or per diem, social security, disability received by you or your spouse or registered domestic partner from a federal, state, or local government agency - A entity exempt from taxation under Internal Revenue Code Section 501(c)(3) for which you provided equal or greater consideration, such as reimbursement for travel on business for a 501(c)(3) organization for which you are a board member. - Campaign contributions - · A cash bequest or cash inheritance - Returns on a security registered with the Securities and Exchange Commission, including dividends, interest, or proceeds from a sale of stocks or bonds unless the - · Redemption of a mutual fund - Payments received under an insurance policy, including an annuity - · Interest, dividends, or premiums on a time or demand - an insurance policy, or a bond or other debt instrument issued by a government agency - Your spouse's or registered domestic partner's income that is legally "separate" income so long as the funds are not commingled with community funds or used to pay community expenses - · Income of dependent children - · Automobile trade-in allowances from dealers - Loans and loan repayments received from your spouse or registered domestic partner, child, parent, grandparent, grandchild, brother, sister, parent-inlaw, brother-in-law, sister-in-law, nephew, niece, aunt, - intermediary or agent for any person not covered by this provision - Alimony or child support payments

-• Any loan from a commercial lending institution made in the lender's regular course of business on terms employer which correlates to the conduct of the purchaser in direct response to the ef

-- Any retail installment or credit card debts incurred in the creditor's regular course of business on terms available - Loans made to others.
-However, repayments may be reportable on Schedule C - A loan you co-signed for another person unless you made payments on the loan during the reporting period
+- Any loan from a commercial lending institution made in the lender's regular course of business on terms - status - Any retail installment or credit card debts incurred in the creditor's regular course of business on terms available - Loans made to others.
+However, repayments may be reportable on Schedule C - A loan you co-signed for another person unless you made payments on the loan during the reporting period employer which correlates to the conduct of the purchaser in direct response to the ef